Astonlix/Roblox-Lua/README.md

 # Roblox-Lua
-This repository's purpose is to hold my progression on learning Roblox Lua.
+This branch is used to hold tutorials throughout my progression.
--Open-Sourced